 The Manager has delegated the Company's portfolio management and the role of Company Secretary to FIL Investments International.
-Transactions with the Manager and related party transactions with the Directors are disclosed in Note 13 to the Financial Statements below.
+Transactions with the Manager and related party transactions with the Directors are disclosed in Note 13 to the Financial Statements on page 27.